 Chronic Kidney Disease

-Chronic kidney disease (CKD) is the gradual and permanent loss of kidney function.
+CKD is the gradual and permanent loss of kidney function.
 It is also called chronic kidney failure, or chronic renal insufficiency.
 Normally, the kidneys remove fluid, chemicals, and waste from your blood.
 These wastes are turned into urine by your kidneys.
-When you have CKD, your kidneys do not function properly.
 CKD may worsen over time and lead to kidney failure.

 What increases my risk for CKD?